bobdinh139/SeniorRenting/README.md

 + The website can be modified to fit with different purposes (exp: from real-time bidding to blind bidding)

-+ Beautiful UI
++ Beautiful, responsive UI

-+ No browser left behind
++ No browser, device left behind

-+ Your privacy matters
++ Your privacy matters; we don't collect data, use cookies, share information and use ads

-+ User can request features, create PR(s) and report issues here and on the website
++ User can request features, create PR(s) and report issues about this project/future project here and on the website

 + Fully Open-source